-As Senior Vice President of Business & Corporate Development at SGN, Michael Ritter oversees all distribution, partnerships, licensing, monetization and corporate development activities.
+As Senior Vice President of Business Development at SGN, Michael Ritter oversees all distribution, partnerships, licensing, and monetization.

 Prior to SGN, Ritter was Founder and Publisher of Saturday Night Magazine, which he built into the largest circulated monthly collegiate lifestyle and entertainment magazine in the country.
 Services included event marketing, promotions and consulting for clients such as Geico Insurance, US Army, Playboy, Chegg, Fox, Universal Pictures and Warner Bros.
 Ritter serves on the Board of Advisors of Ritter Pharmaceuticals, which is in the process of FDA clinical trials to be the first approved drug to treat lactose intolerance.
 He graduated from the University of Southern California and also received his MBA from USC.